-- Excellent at cleaning hard floors: Even at the low setting, this vacuum will clean hard floors thoroughly.
+- Excellent at cleaning hard floors: Even at the low setting, this vacuum will thoroughly clean hard floors.

-- Extended run time: It ran for more than 64 minutes with one of the combination tools in the low setting, which is one of the longest in this price range.
+- Extended run time: It ran for more than 64 minutes with one of the combination tools in the low setting, one of the longest in this price range.

-- Versatile: This vacuum comes with a variety of attachments that will clean different areas in the home or vehicle.
+- Versatile: This vacuum comes with various attachments that will clean different areas in the home or vehicle.

-People who need a good quality, stick vacuum that can clean hard surfaces will benefit the most from the Dreame V10 Pro.
+People who need a good quality, stick vacuum that can clean hard surfaces will benefit the most from the Dreame V10.

 Based on tests, this model is better than Jimmy JV51 when it comes to cleaning hard surfaces.

-The soft roller attachment does an excellent job of picking up debris without pushing portions of it forward, as was the case for Jimmy.
+The soft roller attachment does an excellent job of picking up debris without pushing portions of it forward, as was Jimmy’s case.

-There’s no question about the performance of this vacuum as it does a superb job, especially on hard floors.
+There’s no question about this vacuum’s performance as it does a superb job, especially on hard floors.

-One concern I have would be the parts availability as it is not available in Amazon.
-If you don’t mind purchasing these parts from Aliexpress, then I would not hesitate to recommend this vacuum.
+One concern I have would be the parts availability as it is not available on Amazon.
+If you don’t mind purchasing these parts from Aliexpress, I would not hesitate to recommend this vacuum.

 You could save some by going with the cheaper Dreame V9 since the power increase of the V10 has no bearing on its performance on hard floors.